bnidev/trac2gitlab/README.md

 ### Exporter

-- Export tickets from Trac as JSON files (including history)
+- Export tickets from Trac as JSON files (including content history and comments)
 - Export content of wiki pages from Trac as markdown files (including history)
 - Export metadata of wiki pages from Trac as JSON files (including history)
 - Export milestones as JSON files